 - Do not get together with others if you are feeling unwell or have any COVID-19 symptoms, are waiting for COVID-19 test results or have been exposed to an individual with COVID-19.

 - Gatherings or events are safer outdoors than indoors.
 Physical distancing must still be maintained outdoors.

-- Wear a face covering/mask if you need to go indoors or can’t keep physical distance.
+- Wear a face covering/mask when not eating/drinkingindoors or if you can’t keep physical distance outdoors.

 - Avoid common food utensils.
 Bring your own food and utensils.

-- Avoid non-essential travel.
+- Avoid non-essential travel, especially from higher transmission to lower transmission areas.
 Stay and celebrate where you are with the people you have been spending your time with.

 Alternative ways to celebrate

-- Instead of a large family dinner, enjoy an outdoor hike with your loved ones.
+- Instead of a large family dinner, enjoy an outdoor hike, walk, skate or snowshoe with your loved ones.
 Remember to physically distance if you are not part of the same household and wear a mask if you can’t keep 2 metres (6 feet) apart.

 - Date modified: